PhysicsOfMobility/ridepy/doc/overview.rst

 We have chosen one of the dispatchers provided in the :mod:`dispatchers
-<thesimulator.util.dispatchers>` module.
+<ridepy.util.dispatchers>` module.
 It is possible (and encouraged) to implement their
 own.

 Now, simulate